Pulmonary alveolar proteinosis

 Pulmonary alveolar proteinosis (PAP) is a lung disease characterized by an abnormal intra-alveolar accumulation of surfactant-derived lipoproteinaceous material.

 Pulmonary alveolar proteinosis is rare and usually presents in young and middle-aged adults (20-50 years of age) 6,7.
-Smoking is strongly associated with the condition, and in smokers, there is a recognised male predilection (M:F of ~2:1) 6, which is absent in non-smoking patients 4.
+Smoking is strongly associated with the condition, and in smokers, there is a recognized male predilection (M:F of ~2:1) 6, which is absent in non-smoking patients 4.

 When the disease presents before the age of 1 year, there is an association with thymic alymphoplasia 6.

 Clinical presentation is usually with non-specific respiratory symptoms such as dyspnea or a minimally-productive cough.
 Approximately one-third of patients may be asymptomatic.
 In children, the presentation is often less clearly respiratory in nature, with diarrhea, vomiting, failure to thrive and even cyanosis being more common 6.
 Symptoms may also be due to superadded opportunistic infections (see below).
 Signs include crackles on auscultation, clubbing or cyanosis.